-Xiang Li received her Ph.D. degree from University of Florida, her research interests are centered on the large-scale optimization and its intersection with cyber-security of networking systems, big data analysis,
+Xiang Li is currently a tenure-track Assistant Professor in the Department of Computer Science and Engineering in Santa Clara University.
+She received her Ph.D. degree from University of Florida, her research interests are centered on the large-scale optimization and its intersection with cyber-security of networking systems, big data analysis,

 and cyber physical systems.
 More specifically, the focus of her research is to develop models, theories, and data-driven optimization algorithms for many computationally hard problems in

 Online Social Networks, Device-to-Device Networks, Internet of Things, and Smart Grids.